-- (2) In Fiscal Year ended June 30, 2012, the Revitalization Authority was dissolved and its assets - transferred/liabilities assumed by the Successor Agency. - (3) Includes City of Palo Alto Loan.
-See Note 7 for additional information. - (4) Beginning in Fiscal Year 2012-13, Business-Type activities amount includes premiums and discounts.
+(2) In the fiscal year ended June 30, 2012, the Revitalization Authority was dissolved and its assets transferred/liabilities assumed by the Successor Agency.

+(3) Includes the City of Palo Alto Loan.
+See Note 7 for additional information.

+(4) Beginning in Fiscal Year 2012-13, Business-Type activities amount includes premiums and discounts.